-- c.
-The use of a hash function but no encryption for message authentication. - The two communicating parties share a common secret value S. - A computes the hash value over the concatenation of M and S and appends the resulting hash value to M.
+c.
+The two communicating parties share a common secret value S.

+A computes the hash value over the concatenation of M and S and appends the resulting hash value to M.

 Because B possesses S, it can re-compute the hash value to verify.
 Because the secret value itself is not sent, an opponent (attacker) cannot modify an intercepted message and cannot generate a false message.